Financial-Times/concept-search-index-mapping/README.md

 }
 ```

-Author boost using the `authorCompletionByContext` suggester:
+@Deprecated Author boost using the `authorCompletionByContext` suggester:

 ```
 {